hellflame/argparse/README.md

 A few points:

-1. `DisableHelp` only prevent  `-h/--help` flag to register to parser, but the `help` is still available
+1. `DisableHelp` only prevent  `-h/--help` flag to register to parser, but the `help` is still available using `PrintHelp` and `FormatHelp`.
-2. If keep `DisableDefaultShowHelp` to be false, when there is no argument, the `help` message will still show up as Default Action
+2. If keep `DisableDefaultShowHelp` to be false, when there is no argument, the `help` message will still show up as Default Action.
-3. After the manually call of `parser.PrintHelp()` , `return` will put an end to `main`
+3. After the manually call of `parser.PrintHelp()` , `return` will put an end to the `main` function.
 4. Notice the order of usage array, it's mostly the order of creating arguments, I tried to keep them this way

 ### Features